 Carrot Cake

 - Preheat the oven to 170°C/340F.
 Grease and line two 8 inch/20cm round cake pans.
 Peel and grate the carrots.
 Finely chop the walnuts.
-Set aside.250 grams grated carrot, 50 grams walnuts
+Set aside.250 grams carrots, 50 grams walnuts

 - Using a stand mixer or handheld electric whisk, using the whisk attachment, beat the eggs and sugar together for about 3-4 minutes until the mixture has lightened, and at least doubled in size.
-Scrape down the sides of the bowl to make sure everything is mixed through.3 large eggs, 120 grams caster sugar, 120 grams brown sugar
+Scrape down the sides of the bowl to make sure everything is mixed through.3 eggs, 120 grams white granulated sugar, 120 grams light brown sugar

 - Add the grated carrots, and using the paddle attachment, at a low speed fold the carrots into the mixture.
 Add the dry ingredients, and again, at a low speed, mix to combine.
 Using a silicone spatula, fold the cake batter a few times before dividing it into the two prepared cake tins (about 525 grams per cake tin).
 Bake for 25 to 30 minutes or until a cake tester comes out mostly clean from the centre of the cake.
 Allow the cakes to cool completely before assembly.